bernedom/bernedom.github.io/_posts/2019-05-12-cmake-interface-lib.md

 In order to make the interface library usable, the following things have to be done.

 1. Set up the cmake project
-1. Define the libary to be built as a header only libarary and adding files
+1. Define the library to be built as a header only library and adding files
 1. Define installation properties
 1. Specify which files to copy into the installation directory